roseeng/Pushover.NET/README.md

 .NET Wrapper for the [Pushover](http://pushover.net) API.
 Pushover makes it easy to send real-time notifications to your Android and iOS devices with customized messages and sounds.

+This is a fork of https://github.com/danesparza/Pushover.NET migrated to dotnet Core.

 ### Quick Start

 Install the [NuGet package](http://www.nuget.org/packages/PushoverNET/)